spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

 1. AWS spawns the services of V2.
 2. When the services of V2 are up and running, AWS takes the services of V1 down.

-Since this process is uncontrollable, there is potentially a timeframe in which the application may run services of V1 and V2 in random combinations.
+Since this process is uncontrollable, there is a potential timeframe in which the application may run services of V1 and V2 in random combinations.
 When a service of V1 communicates with a service of V2 or the other way around, it may result in an error.

 ![Deploy_Spryker_services_requests](./images/Deploy_Spryker_services/deploy_services.gif)